Adaptive Authentication

 FIDO | Allows the use of Windows Hello, Mac TouchID, or your security key to login. |

-BlockID app Codes | Requires entering the 6-digit code generated by the BlockID app. |
+BlockID app Codes | This requires entering the 6-digit code generated by the BlockID app. |

 Hardware Token OTP | Provides username and requires entering a 6-digit code generated from a hardware token. |